 Cliquet Options

 Cliquet options consist of a group of individual options that become active at certain points in the future.
-These exotic options are ideal for traders navigating high volatility markets.
-Read on for a review of how cliquet options work, as well as a list of benefits, drawbacks and key strategies that can be used.
+These exotic options can be attractive to traders navigating high volatility markets.
+Read on for a review of how cliquet options work, as well as a list of benefits, drawbacks and strategies that can be used.

 Below we list the top-rated brokers that offer retail options trading in 2024.